 So much by way of estimating the differences of doctrine between orthodox economic theorists and advocates of international labour legislation, as regards the effects of unregulated international competition.
 Another point of difference between the two schools lies in their difference of emphasis upon another set of possibilities.
 This set of possibilities is represented by the belief that joint action through a permanent organisation such as the International Labour Organisation, in the work of which governments, workers, and employers participate, might in itself do something to create the economic conditions making an improvement of labour conditions possible.
-There has been the hope that continued discussion and effort carried on through the International Labour Organisation would sharpen the consciousness of labour conditions, arouse greater co-operative effort within each country to improve them, and, by improving industrial relations and encouraging thought and action, produce an increase of productive effectiveness within each country.
-The possibility cannot be weighed apart from the whole state of industrial relations and methods existing at any given time and place.
+There has been the hope that continued discussion and effort carried on through the International Labour Organisation would sharpen the consciousness of labour conditions, arouse greater co-operative effort within each country to improve them, and, by improving industrial relations and encouraging thought and action, produce an increase of productive effectiveness within each country. [...]
 Akin to this possibility is another which undoubtedly has figured in the thoughts of the labour supporters of international action.
-That is the possibility that the promotion of joint action by such a body as the annual Conference of the International Labour Organisation would give moral strength and prestige to the workers of each country in their effort to secure as large a share of the product of industry as possible; in other words, that joint action may be an aid to securing conditions really permitted by the general productivity of a country, but not established until forced by events.
-On this possibility, also, generalisation is of practically no value.
-The result may be economically sound or unsound according to circumstances. one direction, however, it has considerable importance.
+That is the possibility that the promotion of joint action by such a body as the annual Conference of the International Labour Organisation would give moral strength and prestige to the workers of each country in their effort to secure as large a share of the product of industry as possible; in other words, that joint action may be an aid to securing conditions really permitted by the general productivity of a country, but not established until forced by events. [...]
 Economic history tends to show that when the conditions of labour within a country are extremely poor, they tend to perpetuate themselves.
 This may be traced to a number of causes - the force of tradition, the weak bargaining power of extremely poorly paid workers, the deterioration of strength and character, the tendency towards poor management of a cheap labour supply, the extent of family labour, and the high birth rate characteristic of poorly paid industrial wage-earning groups.
-Joint action seeking to create a worldwide minimum standard of conditions may act as a counter force and be the beginning of an effort to overcome the self-perpetuating situation.
+Joint action seeking to create a world-wide minimum standard of conditions may act as a counter force and be the beginning of an effort to overcome the self-perpetuating situation.
 This result is not by any means assured - but it is among the possibilities.
 The necessary increase in human effort and co-operation may or may not be forthcoming under compulsion.
 The size of the population may or may not continue to grow at so rapid a rate compared with natural resources as to defeat all effort at improvement - huge masses seeking work at any price, and habitual economic misery such as exists in the Oriental countries.
 But international action is one of the few available means of stimulating the effort.
 The main body of economic theory does not contemplate it, does not recognise it as among the basic influences which may determine standards of work and living in the long run; on the other hand, it does not completely reject the possibility.